After studying this chapter, you will be able to:

 - Identify the contributions of the endocrine system to homeostasis

-- Summarize the site of production, regulation, and effects of the hormones of the pituitary, thyroid, parathyroid, adrenal, and pineal glands
+- Summarize the site of production, regulation, and effects of the hormones of the pituitary, thyroid, parathyroid, adrenal, pineal and thymus glands

 - Discuss the hormonal regulation of the reproductive system